Ian Happ Player Props: Cubs vs. Cardinals

 Ian Happ At The Plate

+- Happ leads Chicago with an OBP of .368 this season while batting .243 with 66 walks and 38 runs scored.

-- Among qualified hitters in MLB, his batting average ranks 108th, his on-base percentage ranks 19th, and he is 121st in the league in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 108th, his on-base percentage ranks 21st, and he is 119th in the league in slugging.

-- In 7.4% of his games this season, he has gone deep, and 2% of his trips to the dish.
+- Looking at the 95 games he has played this season, he's hit a home run in seven of them (7.4%), and in 2% of his trips to the plate.

-- In 26.6% of his games this year, Happ has tallied at least one RBI.
-In 12 of those games (12.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.
+- Happ has picked up an RBI in 26.3% of his games this year, with more than one RBI in 12.6% of his games.
+He has also driven in three or more runs in four contests.

-- He has scored in 29 games this year, with multiple runs seven times.
+- He has scored in 29 of 95 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.